 The ILO’s definition of work accidents projects “while engaged in an economic activity, or at work, or carrying on the business of the employer.”

 NOT RESPONSIBLE FOR ACCIDENT SIGNS, WHAT ARE THEY?

 Dealing with slip and fall cases as property owners

 Not responsible for accident signs serve as disclaimers, suggesting dangerous areas within the property confines.
 Putting up signs can make sure clients find warnings about dangerous conditions with the area covered by the property.

 These warning signs may project the severity of the danger.
 For example, an internal circuit board within a building should have a sign which informs everyone of the danger and the severity of the danger, e.g., DANGER- High risk of electric shock.

 The best way to avoid them is to drastically mitigate negligence of any sort on your property.
 And in the event that there is a risk, indicate boldly, the existence of the said risk.

-If you or a loved one has been injured or worse Contact our Boca Raton Slip and Fall attorney Silver Injury Law P.A. for a consultation.
+If you or a loved one has been injured or worse Contact our Boca Raton Slip and Fall attorney Silver Injury Law for a consultation.